Years of Experience

 Benefits and Perks

-In its compensation packages, Michelin gives paid vacation to more than half of workers and paid sick leave to over one-half of workers.
-Nearly all workers participate in a 401(k) program.
-Almost all employees receive health insurance, and a fair portion of workers get dental coverage.
-Michelin also dishes out privileges such as life insurance, relocation expenses, a stock purchase plan, and a subsidized cell phone.
+Tending toward generosity, Michelin provides paid vacation to the larger part of survey participants and sick leave to a majority of workers.
+Nearly all employees contribute to 401(k) savings accounts sponsored by the firm.
+For the vast majority of respondents, benefits include health insurance, and a solid majority of survey participants get dental coverage, too.
+Michelin also dishes out privileges such as life insurance, a stock purchase plan, relocation expenses, and a company cell phone.